Leave and other policies

 In Australia, Octopus pays the mandatory superannuation guarantee on your behalf to your nominated fund.

-In the UK, we pay 5% of your salary to your pension on your behalf.
-The company also contributes an additional 5% that is not deducted from your pay.
+In the UK, we deduct 5% of your salary on your behalf, less the government rebate.
+Nest (the pension provider) claims the government rebate on your behalf.
+You can choose to opt out (subject to pensions guidelines).
+If you make salary contributions Octopus will also contribute an additional 5%, that is not deducted from your pay.

-In the US, you can contribute to a TransAmerica 401(k) fund. .
+In the US, you can contribute to Trinet’s Empower 401(k) fund.
 Octopus matches your contribution depending on what you contribute, to a maximum of 4%.